3D-Space and the preferred basis cannot uniquely emerge from the quantum structure

 \section{The abundance of physically relevant structures of the same kind}

-Even if in Condition \ref{cond:TS_physical_relevance} we modestly required that the $\kind$-structure $\struct_{\wh{H}}$ distinguishes at least two state vectors, there are in fact infinitely many infinite families of distinct structures.

-\begin{remark} Every self-adjoint operator that commutes with the Hamiltonian $\wh{H}$ generates a one-parameter group of unitary operators that commute with $\wh{H}$.
-Since infinitely many independent self-adjoint operators commute with $\wh{H}$, there are infinitely many one-parameter groups of unitary operators that commute with $\wh{H}$. \end{remark}
+\begin{remark} Even if in Condition \ref{cond:physical_relevance} we modestly require that the $\kind$-structure $\struct_{\wh{H}}$ distinguishes at least two state vectors, there are in fact many infinite families of distinct structures.
+Every self-adjoint operator that commutes with the Hamiltonian $\wh{H}$ generates a one-parameter group of unitary operators that commute with $\wh{H}$.
+If the dimension of the Hilbert space is infinite, since infinitely many linearly independent self-adjoint operators commute with $\wh{H}$, there are infinitely many independent one-parameter groups of unitary operators that commute with $\wh{H}$, leading to infinitely many families of distinct structures of the same kind. \end{remark}

 \begin{example} One of these groups of unitary operators that commute with $\wh{H}$ is generated by $\wh{H}$ itself.
 Consider the \emph{unitary time evolution operator},

 which satisfies